palladius/ricc.rocks/zzo.ricc.rocks/content/en/posts/travel/20230210-madeira/index.md

 We stop for a few pics, we can't believe it's free.
 The only negative note is, a horrible singer asks for money outside - he sings worse than a *banshee*.
 We know what the money is for, now.

-Back home, we shower and have lunch, little nap, and we hit the city for party time!

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="8553706157"></div><script src="https://strava-embeds.com/embed.js"></script>

+Back home, we have a super quick/cheap lunch in center, then we head to Blandy's for some serious wine tasting and discovering the history of wine-making in Madeira.
+A few striking facts:

+* Madeira fortified wine, unlike Porto, survives for years once opened, more like a gin.
+This is because it's already oxidized and lives bvery well with Oxygen (just like my lungs)
+* One of the 7 grapes of Madeira wine is Verdelho.
+Tour guide tells me that this is a different grape from spanish Verdejo or Italian Verdicchio.
+I don't believe her, so I google it: she's right 🤓.

+Finally, little nap, and we hit the city for party time!

 ## Tue 14: Ridge leads